 (4) A prisoner sentenced to a life term or indefinite imprisonment is eligible to receive an absence permit for a purpose or in circumstances mentioned in regulation 54D(a), (b), (c), (d), (e), (f), (g), (h) or (i) if that purpose is, or those circumstances are, part of a re-socialisation programme approved under the Sentence Administration Act 2003 section 13.

-[Regulation 54F inserted in Gazette 3 Apr 2007 p.
+[Regulation 54F inserted: Gazette 3 Apr 2007 p.
 1498.]

 54G.
 Arrangements relating to accommodation and community work